Glasgow, Paisley, Kilmarnock and Ayr Railway: The railway route to England

 From the time the GPK&AR was authorised, controversy raged about the route a railway to England might take.
 It was plain that Carlisle would be reached from the south; a direct route from Glasgow over the Southern Uplands, the route that became known as the Annandale line, would involve severe gradients, and pass through almost unpopulated territory.
 The locomotives available at the time were not thought to be capable of climbing the steep inclines, and rope haulage was put forward by some as the solution.
 By contrast, a route from Kilmarnock through Cumnock and Dumfries—the Nithsdale line—would have much easier gradients and pass through considerable population centres, bringing in additional traffic.
 Moreover, the Nithsdale route would be much cheaper to build.

-The Government intervened and in 1839 appointed two Royal Commissioners to determine the way forward; at this time there was a presumption that one railway route from Scotland to England would suffice; but which?
-There was no consensus between expert witnesses, and in 1840 the Commissioners reported that the Annandale route should prevail, but "the promoters must prove their bona fide intention to complete the English portion of the line, otherwise preference would be given to the East Coast route" (from Edinburgh via Berwick-upon-Tweed and Newcastle upon Tyne).
+The government intervened and in 1839 appointed two royal commissioners to determine the way forward; at this time there was a presumption that one railway route from Scotland to England would suffice; but which?
+There was no consensus between expert witnesses, and in 1840 the commissioners reported that the Annandale route should prevail, but "the promoters must prove their bona fide intention to complete the English portion of the line, otherwise preference would be given to the East Coast route" (from Edinburgh via Berwick-upon-Tweed and Newcastle upon Tyne).
 This stalled the whole process: there was no such single group as "the promoters" of any route via Carlisle, and in fact the Lancaster and Carlisle Railway was not authorised until 1844.

-The report of the Commissioners was not binding, and the rivalry between supporters of the two routes intensified.
+The report of the commissioners was not binding, and the rivalry between supporters of the two routes intensified.
 An independent Glasgow, Dumfries and Carlisle Railway was proposed, to build from Carlisle to meet the GPK&AR, and the GPK&AR itself proposed several branches, mostly for tactical reasons, to weaken or exclude the Caledonian Railway (CR), as the dominant supporter of the Annandale route.
-Of these only an extension from Kilmarnock to Horsecleugh, south of the mining town of Old Cumnock was authorised, by Act of 21 July 1845.
+Of these only an extension from Kilmarnock to Horsecleugh, south of the mining town of Old Cumnock was authorised, by the Glasgow, Paisley, Kilmarnock and Ayr Railway Act 1845 (8 & 9 Vict. c. xcv) of 21 July 1845.
 The CR case was strengthened by its intended branch to Edinburgh; moreover locomotive designs were being improved, and the capacity to haul trains over the steep gradients of the Annandale route was diminishing in importance.
-In Parliamentary hearings in 1845, the Caledonian Railway passed the Commons and despite the GPK&AR fighting on in the Lords, the Caledonian Railway was authorised, in preference to the Nithsdale route, on 31 July 1845.
+In parliamentary hearings in 1845, the Caledonian Railway passed the Commons and despite the GPK&AR fighting on in the Lords, the Caledonian Railway was authorised, in preference to the Nithsdale route, on 31 July 1845.

 The Glasgow, Dumfries and Carlisle Railway felt the setback most keenly, as it had no railway and had just been refused sanction to build one.